rbayona03/Janesy-Alvarez.com/README.md

  - Education and skills cards were added from more page content
  - slide in menu replaced outdated drop down menu was removed
- - responsice bugs were fixed
+ - responsive bugs were fixed
  - The about me section was converted into JSX object to add client props as wellas well as bug fix on <p> tag.